 Hila Hassan Lefkowitz

-Hila is Nivcharot’s project manager.
+Hila is social activist in the national team movement.
+Hila was the project manager Nivcharot's for the years 2018-2021.
 An NLP trainer, Hila focuses on empowering women to find their voice.
 She is a studying toward a degree in local government.

 Hila is a social activist, advocating for Haredi women’s rights in various Knesset committees.
 She also works to promote Haredi women to positions of power and influence.